rsyncOSX/RsyncUI/README.md

 The app is signed with my Apple ID developer certificate and notarized by Apple.

-## Version of rsync

-It is recommended to install the latest version of [rsync](https://rsyncui.netlify.app/post/rsync/) by Homebrew.

 ## Application icon

 The application icon is created by [Zsolt Sándor](https://github.com/graphis).
 All rights reserved to Zsolt Sándor.